Lumi-supercomputer/LUMI-training-materials/docs/2day-20251020/103-Access.md

 -   Example for data archiving services: In the Netherlands, SURF provides the [SURF Data Archive](https://www.surf.nl/en/services/data-archive) and [SURF Data Repository](https://www.surf.nl/en/services/surf-data-repository) services.
+-   The [FENIX Research Infrastructure project](https://fenix-ri.eu/) also aims to build up, among others, services for data publishing and archival.
+It is based on cloud computing technology.

 ## Access